Akila-Wasalathilaka/Slum-detection-model-using-UNET/README.md

 - ✅ Enhanced confidence scoring and quality analysis
 - ✅ Test-time augmentation for better accuracy
 - ✅ Intelligent post-processing and error correction
+- ✅ Separated training and analysis for better resource management

 **Ready to detect slums with enhanced accuracy and water discrimination! 🚀**